 and is set up with the path {Src, A, B, U, V, W, Dst}.
 However,

-when sending the RRO out of Domain 2, node U would normally strip
+when sending the Record Route Object (RRO) out of Domain 2, node U would normally strip

 the path and replace it with a loose hop to the destination.
 With